40 years later, 'Miracle on Ice' story still resonates

 Time has blurred many people’s memories of the Soviet game, especially the fact that it was not for the gold medal.

 Also largely forgotten is that the Soviets dominated for large portions of the game, outshooting the Americans, 39-16.
-And that it was not shown live on American television but rather tape-delayed from 5 to 8 p.m.
+And that it was not shown live on American television but rather tape-delayed from the first puck drop at 5 p.m. to ABC's air time of 8 p.m.

 ABC tried to get it moved to prime time, trading places with Sweden vs. Finland, and was willing to pay for the privilege, but the Soviets never agreed to the idea.
 So why not show it live at 5 p.m.?